ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 45 - 1.24.21

-:cherry_blossom: I continued to work on the machine learning pipeline optimization project.
+:cherry_blossom: I reviewed materials from the Study Jam.
+I also continued to work on the machine learning pipeline optimization project.

 :cherry_blossom: I read an interesting article about [choosing C Hyperparameter for SVM Classifiers with Scikit-Learn](https://queirozf.com/entries/choosing-c-hyperparameter-for-svm-classifiers-examples-with-scikit-learn)